peterhoward42/minikafka/docs/log.md

 o  Persistent using filesystem
     *  bring in filenamer
-    o  bring in a ioutils package
+    *  bring in a ioutils package
+    *  index saver / loader
+    o  make index serializer be separate?
-    o  resume testing at store method in suite test o  bring in index persister
+    o  make msg to store and its type o  bring out need new file into fn o  resume testing at store method in suite test o  bring in index persister
     o  this test suite mo - not much good cos doesn't tell you where the